-- 1) When determined appropriate by the DRT, prepare materials for the declaration of a water alert for approval by the Board of Directors, consistent with applicable state law with engineering and operations. - 2) Alert the Improvement District No. 97 property owners listed on the current County assessment roll of the water alert declaration, reminding them of paragraph 10 of the 2005 Interim Agreement for ID 97 and possible accommodations to decrease the releases to Clear Creek should the drought conditions continue with engineering and operations. - 3) Track legislation and regulation relating to drought, especially as they pertain to curtailing water rights, prescribing or prohibiting actions by water suppliers, the management of water transfers/ground-water banking, and financing drought management.
+- 1) When determined appropriate by the DRT, prepare materials for the declaration of a water alert for approval by the Board of Directors, consistent with applicable state law -with engineering and operations. - 2) Alert the Improvement District No. 97 property owners listed on the current County assessment roll of the water alert declaration, reminding them of paragraph 10 of the 2005 Interim Agreement for ID 97 and possible accommodations to decrease the releases to Clear Creek should the drought conditions continue with engineering and operations. - 3) Track legislation relating to drought, especially as pertains to the management of water transfers/ground-water banking, and financing drought management.

-- 1) Create educational information regarding the stage of drought, what is expected from customers, and the consequences if demand reduction goals are not met. - 2) Ensure that customers are aware that drought conditions may worsen quickly, causing rapid progression through the drought stages. - 3) Educate recycled water users and community leaders regarding the importance of conserving recycled water and the consequences of suspending potable water supplementation during a Stage 2 drought. - 4) Ensure that the public is aware of the water waste regulation and all associated penalties with water efficiency. - 5) Work with local and regional newspapers to secure op-ed space as-needed for public information and water supply/drought education. - 6) Maintain drought information on website, and update throughout the drought. - 7) Strongly encourage local restaurants to post "serve if requested" messages via poster, table tent signage, in menus, or other means in their establishment with water efficiency.
+- 1) Create educational information regarding the stage of drought, what is expected from customers, and the consequences if demand reduction goals are not met. - 2) Ensure that customers are aware that drought conditions may worsen quickly, causing rapid progression through the drought stages. - 3) Educate recycled water users and community leaders on the consequences of ceasing potable water supplementation during a drought Stage 4. - 4) Ensure that the public is aware of the water waste regulation and all associated penalties with water efficiency. - 5) Work with local and regional newspapers to secure op-ed space as-needed for public information and water supply/drought education. - 6) Maintain drought information on website, and update throughout the drought. - 7) Strongly encourage local restaurants to post "serve if requested" messages via poster, table tent signage, in menus, or other means in their establishment with water efficiency.